Unofficial Historical Website for the Palace Hotel, San Francisco.

 Being in their possession, it survived the 1906 earthquake and fires.
 They took the ferry over to the East Bay for a time, before returning to the city.
 Paul eventually opened Paul's Place, which was only 7 blocks away from the Palace Hotel.
 Over the years, the couple also collected a green uranium glass, cordial glass, and two small demi cups from the new 1909 building.
 Eventually, these pieces went from Marie to their granddaughter, and she graciously allowed me to purchase all 5 pieces in 2023.
 She also shared the original business card she still has from her grandfather.

-Palace Hotel Spitoon.
+Palace Hotel spittoon.
 It took me long enough to purchase one of these even though there are so many out there.
-For some reason, these aren't valued at the $100+ most sellers online are looking to get for this particular pattern.
+That's since these aren't valued at the $100+ most sellers online are looking to get for this particular pattern.

 I found this at an auction in Illinois and snatched it for $15.00!
 Even with a repaired chip in the rim, it is a rare bird.
 Every other PH spitoon I've seen has the later blue makers mark as shown in the piece below.
 This is the first time I've seen this particular mark: Spucknapf (Spitoon) No. 293, Vignette 14054, 5268.
 Property of Bauscher Bros.
 09. New York and Weider (Germany).